sww1235/connection-diagram-manager/file-format.md

 output a complete list of errors, however this is not guaranteed.
 Multiple attempts to open the project may be needed to catch all errors.

-All file format references show the data type using angle brackets, like `"PLACEHOLDER"`.
-Any arrays or inline tables are indicated with the appropriate TOML syntax below.
-When filling out the files, they need to be valid TOML documents.
+When creating project data files, they need to be valid TOML documents.
 See [the TOML documentation](https://toml.io/en/v1.0.0) for more details.

 Per the TOML spec, root tables do not need to be defined if not needed.
 They